rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 [info]     Second    1.221 us   95% CI 1.216 us - 1.227 us
 ```

 As expected, the linear merge is much faster in the case of rational (moderately expensive comparison).
 Perhaps unexpectedly, it is still a bit faster even with integers.
+I guess the reason for that is that using System.arraycopy to copy a number of integers is faster than copying them one by one in a while loop.

 # Questions